python/cpython/Doc/reference/executionmodel.rst

    Annotation scopes are also used for type parameter defaults, as introduced by :pep:`696`.

+.. versionchanged:: 3.14
+   Annotation scopes are now also used for annotations, as specified in :pep:`649` and :pep:`749`.

 .. _lazy-evaluation:

 Lazy evaluation
 ---------------

-The values of type aliases created through the :keyword:`type` statement are *lazily evaluated*.
-The same applies to the bounds, constraints, and default values of type variables created through the :ref:`type parameter syntax <type-params>`.
+Most annotation scopes are *lazily evaluated*.
+This includes annotations, the values of type aliases created through the :keyword:`type` statement, and the bounds, constraints, and default values of type variables created through the :ref:`type parameter syntax <type-params>`.
-This means that they are not evaluated when the type alias or type variable is created.
-Instead, they are only evaluated when doing so is necessary to resolve an attribute access.
+This means that they are not evaluated when the type alias or type variable is created, or when the object carrying annotations is created.
+Instead, they are only evaluated when necessary, for example when the ``__value__`` attribute on a type alias is accessed.

 Example: